envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/step2.md

 ## Envoy Listeners

 Within Envoy, the binding of configuration is defined as Listeners.
-Each listerner can define a port and a series of filters, routes and clusters that respond on that port.
+Each listener can define a port and a series of filters, routes and clusters that respond on that port.
 In this case, there is one listener defined bound to port 8080.

 <pre class="file" data-filename="envoy.yaml" data-target="replace">
 static_resources: